 As we previously stated, some technophiles may find this Raspberry Pi to be pretty delightful.
 It’s something that’ll elevate your computer experience to a whole new level.

-We went over what a Raspberry Pi is, what are the Raspberry Pi components, and which models are available on the market.
-With all of this in mind, we believe it will be a lot easier to choose the ones that are right for you.
+We went over what a Raspberry Pi is, the Raspberry Pi components, and which models are available on the market.
+With all of this in mind, we believe it will be easier to choose the ones that are right for you.
 Of course, the more recent version is preferable.

 If we had to choose only one Raspberry Pi model to suggest, it would be the Raspberry Pi Zero 2 W which is one of the newer versions that will thrill its users.